mdom/txtnish/README.md

 ## following

-Print the list of the sources you're following.
+Prints the list of the sources you're following.

 ## reply